nicholasf/inkling/README.txt

-Inkling is a framework for Rails 3 providing a DSL and services for defining your own knowledge management system.
+Inkling is a Rails 3 framework providing a DSL for defining your own knowledge management system.

 For an example implementation (CMS) see Glossy: http://github.com/biv/glossy